heleneayari/Morphoscript/README.md

 + Ellipse, which will show the ellipse with the same second moment as the cell's mask

 The original button enables to go back to the bare display of the cell of interest.
 The save button will save the results.
+Data are saved to disk in a file named '*_maski_ShapeAnalysis.mat', where '*' represents the name of your image, i will be the cell number on your image.
+In this mat file, you will get the following variables:
+{'MaskPixels','OtsuPixels','MaskMicrons','OtsuMicrons','Coverage','MeanImageIntensity','MaxImageIntensity','MeanProteinIntensity','Compactness,'Roundness','Rectangularity','Elongation','Ellipsoidal','Eccentricity', 'MeanBackCellintensity'}

 ## Fourier Analysis